Hubs-Foundation/hubs-cloud/README.md

 TENOR_API_KEY: "?"
 GENERATE_PERSISTENT_VOLUMES: "Yes"
 PERSISTENT_VOLUME_SIZE: "10Gi"
-# **CHANGE THESE** TO OVERRIDE *ALL* THESE CONATINERS AT THIS TIME TO USE THE DYNAMIC DEVICES IMAGES AS THESE SUPPORT ARM64 AND UPSTREAM DOES NOT AT THIS TIME
+# **CHANGE THESE** TO OVERRIDE *ALL* THESE CONTAINERS AT THIS TIME TO USE THE DYNAMIC DEVICES IMAGES AS THESE SUPPORT ARM64 AND UPSTREAM DOES NOT AT THIS TIME
 OVERRIDE_RETICULUM_IMAGE: "dynamicdevices/reticulum:latest"
 OVERRIDE_POSTGREST_IMAGE: "dynamicdevices/postgrest:latest"
 OVERRIDE_POSTGRES_IMAGE: "dynamicdevices/postgres:latest"